 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our School Council and through regular pupil conferencing.
 The elections of members of the School Council and roles of responsibility are based on pupil votes.
 Children recommend each other for recognition by the Headteacher to celebrate those who model the values of respect, responsibility, perseverance or creativity.

 The importance of laws and rules, whether they are those that govern the class, the school or the country, are regularly reinforced.
 A consistently applied Behaviour Policy is shared with the children, expectations are reinforced regularly and opportunities are sought frequently to praise positive choices.
-Pupils’ modelling behaviour consistent with the school’s high expectations are recognised and used as role models to others.
-Through assemblies and the school’s PSHE/Citizenship curriculum, children develop an understanding of law appropriate to their age.
+Pupils’ modelling behaviour consistent with the school’s high expectations are recognised and they are seen as role models to others.
+Through assemblies and the school’s PSHE curriculum, children develop an understanding of law appropriate to their age.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Regular contact with PCSOs builds positive relationships with the Police from an early age and children understand their role in maintaining a peaceful community.
-Visits from other external agencies such as the Fire Service, health professionals and ‘people who help us’ reinforces their understanding of the responsibilities held by various professions.
+Visits from other external agencies such as the Fire Service, health professionals and ‘people who help us’ reinforce their understanding of the responsibilities held by various professions.

 A class behaviour agreement is drawn up to set clear expectations of respectful behaviour.
 If pupils show disrespect to one another, this is dealt with immediately through the school’s Behaviour Policy.
 Time is given for repair and restoration and to talk about the behaviour which is disrespectful to others.
 An Anti-Bullying week is held annually and various well-being events are held across the year.
 During these sessions, children are taught to value differences in others and themselves and to respect others.
-A consistent behaviour policy is in place and children take responsibility, with support when needed, to resolve conflict and repair relationships.
+A consistent Behaviour Policy is in place and children take responsibility, with support when needed, to resolve conflict and to repair relationships.
 Friendship support groups and team building sessions are used to resolve any persistent issues.